AlarithUhde/aips/index.md

 information we already know:

 <p>Application Deadline: 21.05.2021<br>
-Dates of the Conference: 05.-08.09.2021 (the exact date of the workshop is not set yet)</p>
+Dates of the Conference: 05.-08.09.2021 (exact date of the workshop is not set yet)</p>

 We are looking forward to your contributions!
 If in doubt, don't hesitate to [reach out to us](/aips/contact.html).